hilbert-spaess/hilbert-spaess.github.io/_posts/2020-05-24-forcing-frameworks.md

 The simplest resolution of this problem is to assert that $V$ is decidedly not **the** set-theoretic universe in any Platonic sense.
 Indeed, we work in a bigger universe, and ensure that $V$ is fully understandable from our perspective.

+We could ensure that $V$ is a countable model of ZFC.

 ## $V^{\mathbb{B}}$ thinks it is a forcing extension

 ## Naturalistic conception of forcing